laserpants/update-deep/examples/todo-list/README.md

     |> andThen doSomething
 ```

-How is this useful then?
+How is this `Update` type useful then?
 Well, messages move down in the update tree.
 To pass information in the opposite direction, this library introduces a simple, callback-based event handling mechanism.
 That is what the third element of the `Update` tuple is for.

 In this example, there are three event handlers involved: